onestardao/WFGY/TensionUniverse/BlackHole/Q003_birch_swinnerton_dyer_conjecture.md

    * Minimal interface:

      * Inputs: a finite family of objects with per element observables analogous to `rank_an`, `rank_alg`, `L_star`, and arithmetic invariants, plus quality flags.
-     * Output: a scalar `family_tension_value` derived from averages of per element mismatches.
+     * Output: a scalar `family_tension_value` derived from mixed mean and tail averages of per element mismatches.

-   * Preconditions: the inputs must encode a coherent finite family and supply enough data to form defined mismatch measures.
+   * Preconditions: the inputs must encode a coherent finite family and supply enough data to form defined mismatch measures and quality flags.

 2. ComponentName: `EllipticCurve_ArithmeticDescriptor`